Max Esterson: 2023

-In 2023 he joined Rodin Carlin in the FIA Formula 3 Championship ahead of the round at Silverstone, replacing Hunter Yeany for both that round and Budapest.
+In 2023, Esterson joined Rodin Carlin in the FIA Formula 3 Championship ahead of the round at Silverstone, replacing Hunter Yeany for both that round and Budapest.
 Esterson finished a highest finish of 18th place in Budapest.
 He returned to his GB3 duties following that, and was replaced in his seat by Euroformula Open racer Francesco Simonazzi for the final two rounds.
 He was classified 35th, albeit last in the standings.
 For the post-season tests, Esterson was fielded in by Jenzer Motorsport.
 Esterson also partook in the Macau Grand Prix with Jenzer.